dmitry-ivanov/laravel-console-logger/README.md

 ## Auto saving to database

-Another cool feature available for you is automatic notifications saving to database.
+Another cool feature available for you is auto saving notifications to database.
 Disabled by default, and available only if you are using `mysql` database connection.

 To enable it just override `enableNotificationDbStoring` method.
 By default, you'll get `iclogger_notifications` table with all required notifications information, which if fine for the most cases.